 Product Detail:

-Program Description: Read It and Eat offers a fun approach to developing literacy and culinary skills.
+Read It and Eat offers a fun approach to developing literacy and culinary skills.
 There is an Indigenous story time, craft, and families learn how to make a simple, healthy recipe.
 The story time (Read it) engages the youth before moving into the second half of the program (Eat).
 During the (Eat) portion, youth and their families prepare and taste new culinary dishes.
 A single theme is carried through both halves of the program, creating an integrated educational experience.
 Read It and Eat fills the gap of kindergarten readiness programs for families without other means, while teaching families the importance of nutrition, family cooking, and the risks of childhood obesity.
-Funded by Arizona Complete Health.
-Read it and Eat takes place on the third Tuesday of the month at NATIVE HEALTH Mesa.
-NATIVE HEALTH Central’s Read it and Eat takes place on the third Thursday of the month.
+Funded by Nina Mason Pulliam Charitable Trust.
+Read it and Eat takes place on the third Tuesday of the month at NATIVE HEALTH Mesa and on the fourth Thursday of the month at NATIVE HEALTH Central.
 Participating families take home a bag of produce at the end of each class.
 All families with young children are invited to attend this class.

 For more information or reservations please contact Gabby at: gherndandez@nachci.com